Clean-up After a Flood

 What are the health hazards after a flood?

 Anyone who has had a flood at home is anxious to get back to ordinary life as soon as possible.
-However, it is important to remember that floodwaters are usually very dirty and items that have come into contact with flood water should be handled properly.
-During a flood, water leaves its normal course and washes over land, and may come into contact with farmyards, manure, garbage, overflowing septic systems and other sources of contamination and disease.
+However, it is important to remember that flood waters are usually very dirty.
+Items that have come into contact with flood water should be handled carefully.
+Flood waters passing over land may come into contact with farmyards, manure, garbage, overflowing septic systems and other sources of contamination and disease.
 Flood waters can become heavily contaminated and can make people sick.

 When is it safe to return home?

-You should not live in a home that has been flooded until clean-up is finished, a supply of safe water is available, and proper disposal of human waste and garbage has been arranged.
+Do not return home until authorities have advised that it is safe to do so.
+You should not live in a flooded home until clean-up is finished, a supply of safe water is available and proper disposal of human waste and garbage has been arranged.

-If your home is served by a public water supply system, you will be notified if, and when, your water is safe to drink.
+If a public water supply system serves your home, you will be notified if, and when, your water is safe to drink.
 If your water supply comes from your own well, you must assume that the water is contaminated and not fit to drink without additional treatment and tests to show the water is safe.
-For more information, see HealthLinkBC File #05b Should I Get My Well Water Tested?
-If the water in the well looks clear, it may be used after it has been disinfected.
+For more information, see HealthLinkBC File #05b Well Water Testing.
+If the water in the well looks clear, you may be able to use it after disinfection.

-For more information see HealthLinkBC File #49b How to Disinfect Drinking Water.
+For information on how to disinfect your drinking water see HealthLinkBC File #49b Disinfecting Drinking Water.

 How do I clean my flooded home and outbuildings?

-All movable furnishings should be taken outside.
-Upholstered furniture that has come in contact with water should be left outside to dry completely.
-Direct sunlight can be a strong disinfectant however, additional cleaning maybe necessary.
-Thoroughly scrub and clean all surfaces and floors with hot water and detergent as soon as possible after the water has gone down.
+All movable furnishings should be assessed for their contact with flood waters.
+Upholstered furniture that has come in contact with water should be discarded or reclaimed with the help of a professional.
+Similarly, all flooded insulation, particleboard furniture, mattresses, bedding and stuffed toys should be discarded.
+Thoroughly scrub and clean all other surfaces and floors with hot water and detergent as soon as possible after the water level has gone down.
 Clean all woodwork with soap and water.
+After cleaning surfaces, treat them with a disinfectant.
+All standing water in flooded basements should be slowly removed before clean-up begins.
+Pump only 20% of the standing water per day to prevent collapse of the surrounding soils damage to the building structure.

-Once the water has been removed from the basement, remove all the silt and mud right away.
-You may need to use a hose, buckets of water, and rough scrubbing.
-Remove all items that have come into contact with the flood water including furniture, carpet, toys, clothing and other items.
+Once the water has been removed from the basement, remove all the silt and mud as soon as possible.
+You may need to use a hose, buckets of water and rough scrubbers.
 Open all windows to help with drying and apply heat using a furnace or stove if possible.
-Disinfect all surfaces exposed to flood waters by brushing on a sanitizing solution.
+Clean all surfaces exposed to flood waters by washing them with detergent and then treat with a disinfectant.

 Flooding can seriously affect your septic system by undermining the soil that supports it.
-After the flood waters recede and you return home, consult with your local public health inspector and an authorized person in septic system construction and maintenance for advice on your septic system.
-To contact a registered onsite wastewater practitioner in your area, visit http://owrp.asttbc.org/c/finder.php
+Disinfectants can also affect septic system performance.
+After the flood waters recede and you return home, seek advice on restoring your septic system from a professional (ex.
+Professional Engineer) or Registered Onsite Wastewater Practitioner.

 Following the clean-up of buildings, you must remove flood-borne material from yards.
 For information on disposal services and regulations in your area, contact your municipality or regional district.